-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact IX HYDROLOGY AND WATER QUALITY - Will the project: a) Violate any water quality standards or waste discharge requirements? b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there will be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level, which will not support existing land uses or planned uses for which permits have been granted)? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that will result in substantial erosion or siltation on- or offsite? d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which will result in flooding on- or offsite? e) Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff? f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a Federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h) Place within a 100-year flood hazard area structure which would impede or redirect flood flows? i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? j) Inundation by seiche, tsunami, or mudflow? \boxtimes S UBSTANTIATION:
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact IX HYDROLOGY AND WATER QUALITY - Will the project: · a) Violate any water quality standards or waste discharge requirements? \boxtimes b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there will be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level, which will not support existing land uses or planned uses for which permits have been granted)? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that will result in substantial erosion or siltation on- or offsite? \boxtimes d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which will result in flooding on- or offsite? e) Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff? \boxtimes f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a Federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h) Place within a 100-year flood hazard area structure which would impede or redirect flood flows? \square i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j) Inundation by seiche, tsunami, or mudflow? \boxtimes S SUBSTANTIATION:

 a) Less than Significant Impact.
-The project will not violate any water quality standards or waste discharge requirements.
-No waters or habitats that fall under the jurisdiction of the U.S. Army Corps of Engineers (ACOE), California Regional Water Quality Control Board (RWQCB), or the California Department of Fish and Game (CDFG) are found on the proposed project area.
+According to the Preliminary Water Quality Management Plan (Arrow Engineering Services, Inc [AESI] 2010), the proposed Project will not violate any water quality standards or waste discharge requirements.
+No waters or habitats that fall under the jurisdiction of the U.S. Army Corps of Engineers (ACOE), California Regional Water Quality Control Board (RWQCB), or the California Department of Fish and Game (CDFG) are found on the proposed Project area.

-Potential water quality impacts from the proposed project could be associated with short-term (construction-related) erosion/sedimentation and hazardous material use/discharge.
+Potential water quality impacts from the proposed Project could be associated with shortterm (construction-related) erosion/sedimentation and hazardous material use/discharge.
 Solar panels will be elevated above the existing grade for ease of maintenance and the rotational need of the panels themselves to be directed towards the sun.
 The panels will be supported by a steel structure, which will either be supported by individual steel columns or concrete footings in the ground.
 The ground shall be minimally graded for drainage only.
 Internal access roads for maintenance vehicles are planned to be constructed of recompacted native soils.
-There will be three concrete pads for the installation of electrical equipment.
-These pads will be approximately 13 feet wide by 35 feet long.
+There will be up to 14 concrete pads for the installation of electrical equipment.
+These pads will be approximately 12 feet wide by 24 feet long.
 Crushed rock will be placed for a distance of five feet around the concrete pads to minimize any possible erosion caused by storm water falling on the pads or equipment.
 The areas not consumed by the solar panel structures, electrical equipment pads, access road, and parking lot will be left as native soil in the present condition or graded to improve and control surface drainage.